Call 24 Hours a Day To Find A Rehab For Your Needs:

 Talk with Someone who Understands Drug Abuse and Anxiety

-By seeking professional help, you can begin to address the root causes of your anxiety along with drug abuse.
-You can start steering your life and career in the right direction.
-We are here to help you find the freedom from drug abuse.
-We work with treatment centers across the country.
-We will get you the right addiction treatment facility with the training and experience required to treat the drug abuse and the anxiety at the same time.
+By seeking professional help, you may be able to address your drug addiction along side your anxiety.
+We may be able to help you find the freedom from drug abuse.
+We work with our partner’s licensed treatment centers across the country.
+We may be able to get you to a licensed addiction treatment facility to treat the drug abuse and the anxiety at the same time.

 The relationship between drug abuse and anxiety or depression is a complex issue.
-Sometimes, the mental health problems such as anxiety will cause someone to seek relief by using drugs to relieve the situations.
-In other cases, substance abuse by a healthy individual eventually generates into anxiety attacks.
+Sometimes, mental health problems such as anxiety may cause someone to seek relief by using drugs.

-Our admissions coordinators will find a treatment program just for you.
+Our representatives may be able to help find a licensed treatment program just for you.
 This individualized treatment program will include group therapy, individual therapy as well as nutritional counseling.
-We will teach you how to recognize your anxiety symptoms and give you the tools to alleviate the anxiety yourself before it becomes overwhelming.

-If you are suffering from anxiety and drug abuse, it is time to seek help.
+If you are suffering from anxiety and drug abuse, it may be time to seek help.
 You are not alone.
 Millions of Americans suffer from various kinds of dual diagnosis conditions.
-Call us.
-We know what you are going through, and we can help.
+Call us today.

-Call an Admissions Coordinator Who Knows Anxiety and Drug Abuse.
+Call a Representative Who Understands Anxiety and Drug Abuse.